 Grants are for assessment and planning; pilot demonstrations; monitoring and analysis; and dissemination, networking, and policy dialogue.
 Grant recipients are community-based organizations, NGOs, and other grassroots organizations.
 The maximum grant size is US$50 thousand, and the average is about US$25 thousand.

 Applications follow a two-step process, starting with a concept note.
 Based on the concept note, the National Coordinator will determine whether to ask for a full proposal.
 Project proposals must satisfy the SGP Country Program Strategy, overseen by a National Steering Committee.

 About how to apply

 The amount of the prize is determined in each prize cycle.
-Note: In the cycle 2015, the Equator Initiative awarded US$10 thousand to each of 20 winning projects.
+Note: In the cycle 2019, the Equator Initiative was awarded to 22 winning projects.